Manc/kohana-log-database/README.md

 ## Installation

-If you add this log writer to your Kohana installation as a module, add the module in your bootstrap.php – and also make sure the database module is added.
+If you add this log writer to your Kohana installation as a module, add the module in your bootstrap.php – and also make sure the database module is added (and configured).
 Example:

 	Kohana::modules(array(
 		'database'   => MODPATH.'database',